-Bosom Buddies was founded in 1995 by Shirley Fitzgerald (and a number of other friends all of whom had experienced breast cancer) to support a friend who had been newly diagnosed and about to start her breast cancer treatment.
+Bosom Buddies was founded in 1995 by Shirley Fitzgerald to support a friend who had been newly diagnosed and about to start her breast cancer treatment.

 Today Bosom Buddies ACT Inc is a charitable organisation of volunteers who provide personal support to breast cancer patients and their families and supporters in the ACT and surrounding region.

 All our volunteers have experienced breast cancer personally or through loved ones, they are committed to providing support to every person in our community who is going through breast cancer.
 Our Support Team works closely with the hospital based breast care nurses to provide hands-on support.

 Personalised support for those newly diagnosed with breast cancer.
 Our volunteers assist by making personal contact with you.

 Through social activities, information sessions, regular email updates and newsletters.